-As the empirical analysis shows, the disappearance of levirate marriage was negatively associated with young widows' consumption while having a positive correlation with young wives' fertility.
-In addition, based on further analyses of information pertaining to the prevalence of HIV/AIDS in a KHDS community, these correlations were more pronounced in villages whereby this communicable disease increasingly exerted an unfavorable health influence during the sample periods.
+As the empirical analysis shows, the disappearance of levirate marriage was negatively associated with "young" widows' consumption while having a positive correlation with "young" wives' fertility.
+Considering HIV/AIDS primarily affecting prime-age husbands as well as higher fecundity revealed by young women, the absence of significant correlations for the remaining age cohorts may be seen as a result of the relevant falsification test.
+In addition, based on further analyses pertaining to the prevalence of HIV/AIDS in a KHDS community, these correlations were more pronounced in villages whereby this communicable disease increasingly exerted an unfavorable health influence during the sample periods.
 Moreover, HIV/AIDS decreased young widows' consumption and encouraged fertility of young wives.
 The last two findings are also consistent with the theoretical predictions and may be seen as the reduced-form impacts of HIV/AIDS.
 Thus, all these findings collectively provide support for the view that a primary factor facilitating the recent deterioration of levirate marriage in sub-Saharan Africa is HIV/AIDS.
-The findings of numerous qualitative studies as well as the author's careful field observations in rural Tanzania also support this claim.
-Based on this study's findings, young widows may urgently need social protection that shields them from the influence of this communicable disease.
+The findings of prior case studies as well as my careful field observations in rural Tanzania also support this claim.
+According to this study's findings, young widows may urgently need social protection that shields them from the influence of HIV/AIDS.